Virtual Assistant

 Add an RFID reader under the RFID Readers tab.

-- Name : Unique name that identifies the device, its location, and the solution.
-Ex.
-RFID reader Laundry room no. 1.
+- Name: unique name identifying the device, its location, and the solution.
+E.g., RFID Reader Laundry no 1.

 InveoIndLed_HTTP_GET